 During a two-year stint as development and marketing director for the Science Museum of Western Virginia, he organized the first-ever Virginia Science Festival in partnership with Virginia Tech that drew endorsements from U.S. Senators Mark Warner and Tim Kaine; Gov. Terry McAuliffe who signed a proclamation declaring “Virginia Science Week;” and the Virginia Tourism Council’s adopting of “Virginia is for SCIENCE Lovers.”
 More than 200 federal, state, local, university and nonprofit institutions — including NASA — participated in the festival.

-Since 2015 he has served as marketing and development director at Roanoke Catholic School, leading the school’s efforts to win in 2016, 2017, 2018, 2019 and 2020 the annual Roanoke Valley Gives Day, a 24-hour online fundraising competition featuring 165 of the region’s leading nonprofits.
-Roanoke Catholic has collectively raised $525,000 on these giving days.
+From 2015-2020 he served as marketing and development director at Roanoke Catholic School, leading the school’s efforts to win in 2016, 2017, 2018, 2019 and 2020 the annual Roanoke Valley Gives Day, a 24-hour online fundraising competition featuring 165 of the region’s leading nonprofits.
+Roanoke Catholic collectively raised $525,000 on these giving days.